 The Longest Village

-Champagne is not the Marne’s only attraction - many other curiosities can be found in this area.
+Champagne is not Marne’s only attraction - many other curiosities can be found in this area.
 For example the longest village of France (7 km long!) is Courtisols near Châlons-en-Champagne and the longest village name is also from the Marne and attributed to Saint-Remy-en-Bouzemont-Saint-Genest-en-Isson (38 letters)

 ‘La Champagne, la Marne’ invites visitors to discover the diversity of the area’s attractions, and also these superlatives!